Flutter CTO Report 2024

 The aim of our POC was to research how interaction with the native platform could be enabled in Flutter integration tests.
 After a few weeks of intense work and brainstorming, we accomplished the goal, and the results were very promising.
 That’s how the first main feature of Patrol was born – native automation.

-If you want to find out what Patrol could do before we’ve made it even better, then read our earlier announcement.
+If you want to find out what Patrol could do before we’ve made it even better, then read our earlier announcement of Patrol.

 What problems does Patrol solve?

-Testers at LeanCode have been using Patrol since day one, which provided us with invaluable, first-hand feedback.
+Testers at our Flutter development company have been using Patrol since day one, which provided us with invaluable, first-hand feedback.
 Now, Patrol is quite an advanced framework, and we have confirmed its effectiveness on mobile application projects in Flutter built at LeanCode.
 Currently, Patrol is used in several projects in domains such as construction, well-being, loans, and crypto banking.
 We're happy that our clients see the value integration testing can bring them in the form of more stable, polished apps.

 Patrol solves integration testing in Flutter.